blubecks/vagrant_test/README.md

 Telling a service to restart or reload itself manually after every configuration change can be a real pain.
 Fortunately, Ansible has a way of automating that process for you, and that's by using Handlers.

 Handlers are a list of Tasks with a name assigned that you can call by name after another Task has run.
 They won't run unless another Task triggers them.

+Now we tell Ansible to run this new Handler whenever we change the apache config.
+To do this we add a list of Handlers to notify when a Task is complete